The Commonwealth Government’s Bonded Programs have been in operation since 2001.

 The Program provides students a Commonwealth Supported Place (CSP) in a medical course at an Australian university in return for a commitment to work in eligible regional, rural and remote areas for a specified period after completion of their medical course.
 This commitment is referred to as a Return of Service Obligation (RoSO).

-For more information and assistance, get in touch with RWAV’s Future Workforce Program officer now or phone 03 9349 7800 (option 5).
+For more information and assistance, get in touch with RWAV’s Future Workforce Program officer now or phone 03 9349 7800 (Option 3 and then select option 3 again).

 When contacting RWAV, please include the following information so we can provide you with tailored support: